ordina-jworks/ordina-jworks.github.io/_posts/2016-07-10-SpringIO16-DDD-Rest.md

 Oliver's talk at SpringIO 2016 highlighted a few basic DDD concepts like Entities, Value Objects, Repositories, Aggregates and Bounded Contexts.

-### Value Objectives
+### Value Objects

 > Avoid Stringly typed code

 **Value Objects** are vital building blocks of DDD.
 They are small immutable objects that encapsulate value, validation and behaviour.
 You can use them to group related values together and provide functionality related to what they represent, making implicit concepts explicit.
 Some common use cases for VOs are: EmailAddress, Money, ZIPCode, Status, ... avoid writing these as just plain Strings!

-Writing VOs can be a cumbersome task but there are some source code generator frameworks out there like [Project Lombok](https://projectlombok.org/) and [Google's AutoValue](https://github.com/google/auto) that will handle all the boilerplate code.
+Writing VOs can be a cumbersome task but there are some source code generator frameworks out there like [Project Lombok](https://projectlombok.org/) and [Google's AutoValue](https://github.com/google/auto) which can handle all the boilerplate code.

 ### Entities & Repositories
 In contrast to Value Objects which are identified by the attributes they carry, **Entities** are distinguished by their identity.
 Entity objects have a life cycle because their identity defines their responsibilities and associations.
 It is this unique identity and their mutability that sets Entities apart from Value Objects.
 This means that two Value Objects with the same properties should be considered the same whereas two Entities differ even if their properties match.